veerendranayak/redshift-workshop/lab6/README.md

 * [Before You Leave](#before-you-leave)

 ## Before You Begin
-This lab assumes you have launched a Redshift cluster.
-If you have not launched a cluster, see [LAB 1 - Creating Redshift Clusters](../lab1/README.md).
+This lab assumes you have a Redshift cluster.

 ## Event Subscriptions
 1. Navigate to your Redshift Events page.
 Notice the *Events* involved with creating the cluster.